RamonOpazo/sero/src/frontend/public/docs/redaction-workflow.md

 ## Step 5 — Processing the whole project

 When you are satisfied with the preview, go back to the project dashboard.
 At the top-right you will find a **“Process All”** button.
 This command lets you apply a chosen set of templates to every document in the project.
-You’ll be asked again for the project password, and then you’ll see a progress table showing each file being processed.
+If the project isn’t already unlocked, the UI will prompt you to unlock it; otherwise it will reuse the active trust session and re-encrypt your password per request with a fresh ephemeral key.
+You’ll then see a progress table showing each file being processed.
 Large projects will process in the background; you can leave the page and return later.

 The **status column** updates to show whether each document has been successfully redacted.
 Failures, if any, are clearly marked with error messages so you can re-try after fixing the underlying issue.